Childhood and Education Journey of Leonardo DiCaprio in Timeline

 2000: Chaired the national Earth Day celebration

-In 2000, Leonardo DiCaprio chaired the national Earth Day celebration where he interviewed Bill Clinton about plans to deal with global warming and the environment.
+In 2000, Leonardo DiCaprio chaired the national Earth Day celebration where he interviewed Bill Clinton and they discussed plans to deal with global warming and the environment.

-In 2000, Leonardo DiCaprio stated he had no connection with his "Titanic" fame, not expecting to reach that level of popularity again, nor intending to try.
+In 2000, Leonardo DiCaprio stated that he had no connection with his Titanic fame and did not expect to reach that level of popularity again, nor would he try to achieve it.

-In 2009, Leonardo DiCaprio bought an island, Blackadore Caye, off mainland Belize, on which he planned to open an environmentally friendly resort.
+In 2009, Leonardo DiCaprio bought an island, Blackadore Caye, off mainland Belize—on which he is set to open an environmentally friendly resort.

 In 2013, Leonardo DiCaprio organized a benefit fine art auction, "11th Hour", which raised nearly $38.8 million for his foundation.